devB2433/ArchaeologicalExplorer/README.md

 ## 🎓 About the Project

-**Archaeological Explorer** is an educational and entertainment-focused historical archaeology game.
-It aims to help players learn about famous archaeological ruins and ancient civilizations worldwide through interactive gameplay.
+**Archaeological Explorer** combines education and entertainment to teach players about world-famous archaeological sites and ancient civilizations through interactive gameplay.

-Every ruin description has been carefully researched with authoritative historical sources.
-We hope players can learn real historical knowledge while enjoying the game.
+Every ruin description is carefully researched with authoritative historical sources.
+We hope players learn real history while enjoying the game experience.

 ---